A manuscript related to FoodMicrobionet has just been published.

 Look here.
 Free downloads (until Dec.
 24th, 2017) here.

 Here is what the new Shiny app for data viewing/extraction will look like.
-A functional app is scheduled to be released in December 2017.

 I am working on a major revision of the database and scripts (eventually access and analysis will be through Shiny apps).
 If there is any major feature you would like to see in the new version let me know.

 The EBI metagenomics portal has plenty of data on food metagenomes, including amplicon (16S RNA gene/16S RNA) targeted studies.
 Have a look: their analysis pipeline provides taxonomic assignment tables for individual runs and for the whole study in .tsv format.